dalelotts/angular-bootstrap-datetimepicker/.github/issue_template.md

 ### Is this Support Question?
-A support question starts with `how`, `why`, or some other statement indicating you are trying to undertand how to use this directive.
+A support question starts with `how`, `why`, or some other statement indicating you are trying to understand how to use this directive.
 For support questions, please use one of these channels:
 Gitter: https://gitter.im/dalelotts/angular-bootstrap-datetimepicker
 Stack Overflow: http://stackoverflow.com/search?q=angular-bootstrap-datetimepicker